nicolas-furtadods/terraform-azurerm-virtualnetwork/README.md

   - `predefined_initiatives` - (Optional)  A map of `predefined_initiatives` object as defined below.
   - `predefined_policies` - (Optional)  A map of `predefined_policies` object as defined below.
   - `tags` - (Optional) A key-value map of string.
+  - `vnet_dns_server` - (Optional) A List of custom DNS servers to use.
+Default to Azure managedd DNS when not provided.

 ##
 A `delegation` object support the following:
   - `name` - (Required) A name for this delegation.